CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 ### Task 3: Validate conditional access MFA

+In this task, you test the newly configured conditional access policy by signing in to Outlook on the Web and completing the MFA process to ensure that the policy is enforcing multi-factor authentication correctly.

 1. On the taskbar, select **Microsoft Edge** and open an **InPrivate window**

 2. In the address bar, enter **https://outlook.office.com** and press Enter.